zpainter/iassist/content/about/regional-report-2000-2001-united-states.md

 obtained from the Census Bureau.

 Ilona also helped create the charge for the UC Berkeley Electronic Data Task Force.
-The Task Force is charged with assessing Berkeley\'s needs in the area of electronic data and proposing a set of principals and an initial set of specific actions to guide the campus.
+The Task Force is charged with assessing Berkeley's needs in the area of electronic data and proposing a set of principals and an initial set of specific actions to guide the campus.
 The Task Force will concentrate on five main issues: Acquisition, Funding, Access,